Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-bi/microsoft-power-bi-quiz.md

 #### Q7.
 You need to add a required color to a bar chart.
 How can you add an exact color value to an existing bar chart?

-- [x] Click the color in the visual (e.g., the bars) and right-click to select the color.
+- [ ] Click the color in the visual (e.g., the bars) and right-click to select the color.
 - [ ] You cannot select custom colors in a bar chart or related visual.
 - [ ] Select the value closest to this color from the color formatting options.
-- [ ] Enter the hex value into the color formatting options.
+- [x] Enter the hex value into the color formatting options.

+NOTE: To enter a specific custom color (e.g., required color) you need to enter the required hex value.
+The correct answer is D.

 #### Q8.
 The Excel function IF is nearly the same as which DAX function?